cvb941/kotlin-parallel-operations/README.md

 Chunked operations improve performance since they split the collection into just a couple of segments, which are processed each by a single thread.
 That benefits from data locality and lesser thread management.
 It is particularly useful (pretty much needed for operations like sum) in the reduce operation when using multithreading, since each thread takes one chunk that it reduces on its own.
-After all threads finish, their results are then reduced again to the final result.
+After all coroutines finish, their results are then reduced again to the final result.

 ## Benchmarks
 This source includes some benchmarks in the test source folder using [JUnitBenchmarks](http://labs.carrotsearch.com/junit-benchmarks-tutorial.html).
-Performance of the methods (chunked vs. not chunked and Dispatcher.Default vs Dispatcher.Main) depends on the type of the transformation operation (whether it's blocking for a long time, suspending or really quick).
+Performance of the methods (chunked vs. not chunked and Dispatcher.Default vs Dispatcher.Main) depends on the transformation operation (whether it's blocking for a long time, suspending or really quick).

 Example benchmarks will be included here soon.